schollz/find3-cli-scanner/README.md

 To use the scanner, your syntax will be

 ```
-$ docker exec scanner sh -c "find3-cli-scanner ..."
+$ docker exec scanner sh -c "find3-cli-scanner -device DEVICE -family FAMILY -wifi -bluetooth -forever"
 ```

-where "`...`" are the flags.
+Be sure to use your own device/family name.
 Use `-help` to see which flags are available.

 You can start/stop the image using